Drarok/ladder2/README.markdown

 Logically, a `rollback()` method should do the opposite to its counterpart `apply()` method; Dropping a column instead of adding it, etc.

+## What is supported?

+* Creating and dropping tables
+* Adding, dropping, and altering columns
+* Adding and dropping indexes/constraints
+* Data operations: insert/update/delete
+* Storing metadata when applying a migration, and using it during roll back

 ## How do I use it?

 You can add Ladder to your project using Composer: